Varieties of Arabic: Language mixing and change

-Typological differences
+Sedentary and nomadic varieties

 A basic distinction that cuts across the entire geography of the Arabic-speaking world is between sedentary and nomadic varieties (often misleadingly called Bedouin).
 The distinction stems from the settlement patterns in the wake of the Arab conquests.
 As regions were conquered, army camps were set up that eventually grew into cities, and settlement of the rural areas by nomadic Arabs gradually followed thereafter.
 In some areas, sedentary dialects are divided further into urban and rural variants.

 The most obvious phonetic difference between the two groups is the pronunciation of the letter ق qaf, which is pronounced as a voiced //ɡ// in the urban varieties of the Arabian Peninsula (e.g. the Hejazi dialect in the ancient cities of Mecca and Medina) as well as in the Bedouin dialects across all Arabic-speaking countries, but is voiceless mainly in post-Arabized urban centers as either //q// (with /[ɡ]/ being an allophone in a few words mostly in North African cities) or //ʔ// (merging ق with ء) in the urban centers of Egypt and the Levant.
 The latter were mostly Arabized after the Islamic Conquests.

 The other major phonetic difference is that the rural varieties preserve the Classical Arabic (CA) interdentals //θ// ث and //ð// ذ, and merge the CA emphatic sounds //ɮˤ// ض and //ðˤ// ظ into //ðˤ// rather than sedentary //dˤ//.

 The most significant differences between rural Arabic and non-rural Arabic are in syntax.
 The sedentary varieties in particular share a number of common innovations from CA. This has led to the suggestion, first articulated by Charles Ferguson, that a simplified koiné language developed in the army staging camps in Iraq, whence the remaining parts of the modern Arab world were conquered.

 In general, the rural varieties are more conservative than the sedentary varieties and the rural varieties within the Arabian peninsula are even more conservative than those elsewhere.
 Within the sedentary varieties, the western varieties (particularly, Moroccan Arabic) are less conservative than the eastern varieties.

 A number of cities in the Arabic world speak a "Bedouin" variety, which acquires prestige in that context.